acquia/blt/docs/extending-blt.md

 In this example, an executable file named `pre-commit` should exist in `${repo.root}/my-custom-git-hooks`.

 You should execute `blt blt:init:git-hooks` after modifying these values in order for changes to take effect.
+Also note that most projects will already have a `git` key in their `blt.yml` file, make sure to append `hooks` to this existing key.

 #### commit-msg